nuxt/nuxt/packages/babel-preset-app/README.md

 ### Example 2.
 Use core-js@3

-**NOTE**: Make sure that all dependencies have upgraded to use core-js@3, because if core-js@2 and core-js@3 are both depended, babel may resolve incorrect core-js package which is hoisted by yarn/npm.
+**NOTE**: Make sure that all dependencies have been upgraded to use core-js@3.
+If core-js@2 and core-js@3 are both dependent, babel may resolve incorrect core-js package which is hoisted by yarn/npm.

 ```sh
 yarn add --dev core-js@2 @babel/runtime-corejs2